 Wood replacement options include:

 UV stabilized HDPE (high density polyethylene) sheet materials are durable, wear and tear resistant, and available in many bright colors.
 These plastics are scratch resistant, easy to fabricate, and easy to clean.
 They are widely used for playground components, amusement park structures, boat parts, and outdoor cabinetry.
+Multi-color engravable UV stabilized HDPE is available for long lasting signage and wayfinding applications, carnival games, and other architectural applications.

 UV stabilized UHMW-PE (ultra high molecular weight polyethylene) sheet is often used for marine dock fendering applications where outstanding durability, impact resistance, and abrasion resistance are required.